Clinically proven kibble technology to reduce plaque & tartar build-up, specially designed for small & mini dogs

 Gourmet daily nutrition, carefully made.
 Tasty chunks with chicken & beef in a decadent gravy.
 Supports digestive health, nourishes skin and promotes a lustrous fur.

 These days, you’ll find entire aisles at the grocery store dedicated to foods that are “free” of one thing or another.
-From sugar free to dairy free, to gluten free, consumers are gobbling up these specialty foods to uphold a perceived "healthier” and “more natural" nutrition for themselves… as well as their pets.
+From sugar-free to dairy-free, to gluten-free, consumers are gobbling up these specialty foods to uphold a perceived "healthier” and “more natural" nutrition for themselves… as well as their pets.

 Interest in more healthful nutrition has rolled right into the pet aisle, and why wouldn’t it?
 Your dog is a member of your family, after all, and they deserve to be just as healthy as you.
 Among the recent trends in pet food is grain-free dog food, but contrary to popular belief, allergies and intolerances to grains are rare in our canine companions.